trynx/purple_house_server/README.md

 If you want to test the server and the api's after the server is running, you can use Postman and import this collection: https://www.getpostman.com/collections/84807d365549e4b49563

 To import the link: File -> Import -> Link

+## Automatic tests

+To run automatic tests, first verify that you aren't running the server, then do `npm run test`.